Goods & Services

 Cubic Gate: Occasionally, a group or individual will offer transport via a cubic gate.
 These conduits often lead from one well-guarded location in a planar metropolis to a sheltered or protected spot in the same or another metropolis.

 Passage: Ships (and elsewhales) that provide passage to alternate planes usually do not specialize in passenger service.
 However, they may have a regular planar trade route on which they are willing to take on passengers in order to supplement their income.
-Thus, although PCs might nor often find passage directly to the plane they are seeking, they may be able to ride on a planar ship for one leg of the journey.
+Thus, although PCs might not often find passage directly to the plane they are seeking, they may be able to ride on a planar ship for one leg of the journey.

 Planar Allies: The planar ally spells are common ways to secure travel.
-Many outsiders have planar travel capabilities either because of spell-like abilities or spellcasring talents.
+Many outsiders have planar travel capabilities either because of spell-like abilities or spellcasting talents.
 Most are willing to offer the service.
 A planar ally naturally prefers to bring passengers to a plane that corresponds to its philosophical viewpoint, but one might happily transport a person or group to an opposing plane if doing so furthers one of its causes.

 Planar Guide: Certain people have a knack for finding the cracks and chinks between planar borders.
 They know the portals, the vortices, the trade routes, and the other means for traveling the planes that don't involve spells or other magic.
 Finding a guide is the hard part; after that, a guide worth her salt can lead a party to a plane she claims as her specialty in 2d6 days, or refer the PCs to another guide if the plane they seek falls outside her knowledge.
 Most guides claim a specialty in the connections between only three to four planes.